microsoft/live-share/docs/use/vscode.md

 ![VS Code debugger stop button](../media/vscode-debug-stop.png)

-If you've updated settings so you no longer auto-attach or if you simply want to re-attach later, you can do so by pressing **Ctrl+Shift+P** or clicking on the session state status bar item and selecting "Attach to a Shared Debugging Session".
+If you've updated settings so you no longer auto-attach or if you simply want to reattach later, you can do so by pressing **Ctrl+Shift+P** or clicking on the session state status bar item and selecting "Attach to a Shared Debugging Session".

 ![VS Code attach debugger](../media/vscode-reattach.png)